ocaml-gospel/gospel/doc/getting-started.rst

 Cameleer is a tool for the deductive verification of OCaml code.

-It extents Gospel to implementation files, where you may add logical annotations like logical assertions, recursion variants, or loop invariants.
+It extents Gospel to implementation files, where you may add logical annotations like logical assertions, loop invariants, or termination arguments.
 The verification relies on the `Why3 <https://why3.lri.fr>`__ framework:
 ``cameleer`` translates the OCaml code into an equivalent WhyML program.
 It then lets you analyse this program whithin the framework (and its IDE!) to prove the